silvinor/www/_posts/2026-08-14-loneliness-snowball.md

 It is not a stupid thing to say.
 It is often true.
 I do like being on my own; I need it, and I get less done and feel worse without it.
 The problem is what the sentence is being used for.
 It is used to close the question - to explain the empty calendar as a preference, and to move on.

-This essay is about what that explanation misses.
+What follows is about what that explanation misses.
 Autistic loneliness is not a taste for solitude.
 It is a loop, and the loop has a direction.
 Each turn of it makes the next turn more likely, which is why it does not stay the size it started at.

 I have called it a snowball because that is what it does.
 It is small at the top of the hill and it is not small at the bottom.